Advancing Resources for Children (ARCh) Project: Connecting NC’s Systems to Strengthen Infant and Early Childhood Mental Health Outcomes

 - trauma-informed,

 For five years, from Fall of 2022 until Fall of 2027, CCFH will partner with agencies around the state and engage families of young children to build a robust NC workforce focused on young children’s mental health.
-ARCh will:
+ARCh Project activities will:

 - expand mental health consultation to pediatricians and early interventionists,